0xjac/master-thesis/chapters/08-tools.md

 ## Documentation

 The Ethereum Foundation defines a syntax for documenting the code, named "natspec" \citepalias[see]{natspec}.
 The `solc` compiler is then able to extract the documentation from the code and return as part of the standard output file, a \gls{json} version of the documentation together with a neatly parsed version of the function signature.
-The appendix \ref{lst:erc820doc} shows the raw \gls{json} data containing the documentation---as output by `solc`---for the ERC820 registry.
+The appendix \ref{lst:erc820doc} x the raw \gls{json} data containing the documentation---as output by `solc`---for the ERC820 registry.

 Unfortunately there is no easy-to-use tool to generate a nice HTML version of the documentation from such \gls{json} data.
 One such tool exists, `doxity` but it has fallen victim to the fast changing Ethereum Ecosystem.
 The `doxity` tool has not received an update for almost a year and does not support code written for Solidity greater than version `0.4.18` which is much older than the current `0.4.24` version.